nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 #### Integrated probability in a Polygon

-Similar to the integrated probability within a circle, it is possible to calculate the integrated probability of the source lying within an arbitrary polygon
+Similar to the integrated probability within a circle, it is possible to calculate the integrated probability of the source lying within an arbitrary polygon:

 ```python
 #  Indices of the pixels within a polygon (defined by the Cartesian coordinates of its vertices)